Basic Policy

 The Nomination and Compensation Advisory Committee was established as an advisory body serving the Board of Directors to improve neutrality, objectivity, and accountability of the functions of the Board of Directors when making decisions on nominations and compensation for the directors.

-The committee comprises five directors, including the president, the majority of whom are independent outside directors, and it is chaired by an independent outside director.
+The committee comprises six directors, including the president, the majority of whom are independent outside directors, and it is chaired by an independent outside director.
 The Committee members are selected based on a resolution of the Board of Directors.

 Independence Criteria for Outside Directors and Auditors